Estevan Florial Preview, Player Props: Yankees vs. Royals

 Royals Pitching Rankings

-- Royals pitchers combine to rank 24th in baseball in home runs allowed (207 total, 1.3 per game).
+- Royals pitchers combine to give up 207 total home runs at a clip of 1.3 per game (to rank 23rd in the league).

-- Cruz (0-0 with a 5.40 ERA and 14 strikeouts in 11 2/3 innings pitched) gets the start for the Royals, his fourth of the season.

-- The right-hander last appeared in relief on Thursday, when he threw two innings against the Detroit Tigers, allowing two earned runs without surrendering a hit.
+- His last time out was on Tuesday against the Detroit Tigers, when the righty tossed five scoreless innings while giving up only one hit.

-- The 24-year-old has a 5.40 ERA and 10.8 strikeouts per nine innings across nine games this season, while allowing a batting average of .217 to his opponents.
+- The 39-year-old has a 4.92 ERA and 6.2 strikeouts per nine innings in 29 games this season, while giving up a batting average of .281 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.